diabetes pediatric diet exercise

 Daily Tips for Managing Type 1 Diabetes

-• Avoid sugary beverages, stick to water.
-Only have juice to treat hypoglycemia.
+• Avoid sugary beverages; stick to water.
+Only drink juice to treat hypoglycemia.

-• Eat a well- balanced meal, fruits and vegetable as well as plenty of protein.
+• Eat a well-balanced meal with fruits and vegetables as well as plenty of protein.